jdevstatic-tutorials/content-dev-workflow/README.md

 always deployable.
 Even if I'm developing alone, this is very important.
-Then, I'll push the changes in `main` function when it's ready.
+Then, I'll push the changes in the `main` function when it's ready.

 So, there you have it.
 To summarize:

 1. Create a private repo.
 Consider it as a draft.
-And then, final step is to proofread using Google Docs for spelling and grammar.
+And then, the final step is to proofread using Google Docs for spelling and grammar.